Culture and Events

 Annual Membership meeting

 Members ages 18 and over are encouraged to attend our Annual Meeting to learn about the financial status of the organization and plans for its future.
 This meeting also allows members to ask questions and vote for nominated board members.
-We sing a few songs and a light supper is served after the meeting.
-4th Sunday of September - DAC members are encouraged to attend since a quorum is required.
+Reception prior to the meeting on a Sunday in late September - DAC members are encouraged to attend since a quorum is required.

 Each year, the DAC offers its members the opportunity to order special cheeses in preparation for the Christmas season.
 Authenic Danish Havarti cheese and other delicacies such as agurk (pickles) and leverpastej (liver pate).
 Orders are usually placed by mid-October.